warmana/cloudant-docs-fork/source/includes/api/_replication.md

 }
 ```

-> Example error reponse if one of the requested databases for a replication does not exist:
+> Example error response if one of the requested databases for a replication does not exist:

 ```json
 {